 A study by the Journal Of Pakistan Medical Association found that there is a link between a Vitamin B12 deficiency and hypothyroidism.
 To combat that, stock your food stores with B12-rich foods, such as fish, eggs, and milk.

 Make Sure to Get Your 8 Hours Of Sleep A Night

 Even though fatigue can be a symptom of an unhealthy thyroid, you have to do your best to catch some Zs.
-According to WebMD, making sure to get 8 hours of sleep a night can keep your thyroid functioning normally and effectively.
-If you need some help getting a good night’s rest, be sure to check out the 65 Tips For Your Best Sleep Ever.
+Be sure to get 8 hours of sleep a night to keep your thyroid functioning normally and effectively.

 Eat More Selenium

 A study in the Molecular Nutrition and Food Research Journal found that selenium, an element found nutritionally in nuts and mushrooms, can keep your thyroid’s hormone production functioning smoothly and effectively.
 As a bonus, selenium is excellent for overall endocrine system health.
 If you can’t stomach nuts or fungi, don’t fret: You can pick up supplements at your local pharmacy.